Today Rice News Headlines...

 Bangladeshi scientists develop 2 modern, high-yielding varieties that can withstand tidal surge

-Scientists have come up with a solution for southern farmers who have long been deprived of the benefits of high-yield modern rice varieties (MVs) that cannot grow on tidal wetlands.
+southern farmers who have long been deprived of the benefits of high-yield

-The varieties -- proposed as BRRI dhan77 and BRRI dhan78 -- are set to get regulatory approval anytime this month, said Director General of Bangladesh Rice Research Institute (BRRI) Jiban Krishna Biswas.
+BRRI dhan78 -- are set to get regulatory approval anytime this month, said

+scientific officer at the research institute.
 While farmers elsewhere have already switched to MVs from low-yield traditional varieties, rice growers in over a million hectares of tidal wetlands have had to remain satisfied with homegrown varieties.

 So long indigenous varieties have performed better than modern varieties on tidal floodplains because seedlings of the former are taller than the latter.
 As the region is at the proximity of the sea and inland estuaries, shorter seedlings often fail to survive the water flowing in and out with high tide and low tide twice a day.